 We are CLOSED each weekday from 12 pm - 2 pm.

 For your convenience, we recommend not touring during early morning or late afternoon when there is a higher volume of pets checking in and out.
 However, if that is the only time that is convenient for you to take a tour, please feel free to come on by!
 Dogs and children under 10 are not allowed in the kennel area for tours.

 I worry about my dog or cat.
 Will you send updates on my pet?: Of course!
 Being pet owners ourselves, we understand the worry that can happen when leaving your fur baby.
-You can contact us anytime, as many times as you wish, to check on them.
-We post Daycare pictures often and will be happy to send you pictures of your boarding dog or cat to show you how they are doing.
-And unlike many dog boarding facilities, we do this free of charge!
-We want you to have peace-of-mind while you are away from your pet.
+You can sign up for daily pictures of your dog or cat for $4 a day.

 What age can my puppy participate in Daycare?: As soon as your puppy receives their vaccinations (usually around 4 months old), they can join Daycare.